ElioLopez/javarestapi/README.md

 ![alt text](https://github.com/ElioLopez/javarestapi/blob/main/images/spring-initializr.png?raw=true)

-then download the zip file, as stated on the video.
+then download the zip file clicking in "generate", as stated on the video.